hcvst/telegram-wrapper/README.md

 provides.

 The development of *Telewrap* has only just started.
-If you find that you need to access `Web.Telegram.API.Bot` a lot - and you likely will - please consider improving `Telewrap.Helpers` or `Telewrap.Messaging` and sending me a pull request.
+If you find that you need to access `Web.Telegram.API.Bot` a lot - and you will at this early stage - please consider improving `Telewrap.Helpers` or `Telewrap.Messaging` and send me a pull request.

 A big Thank You to [klappvisor](https://github.com/klappvisor), the author of the [Haskell Telegram API](https://github.com/klappvisor/haskell-telegram-api).